 Also new to 2020 is the Time Dependent toggle.
 This toggle ensures that the rebake of the environment will be up to date for each render frame.
 When the user knows they are not using envelopes, or anything else, that requires rebaking, they can disable it.
 The user may also want to disable it, even temporarily, if they are experiencing poor time-slider interactivity.

-If you don't use a background element, either a single color, or a gradient, or an image; this is what you get with an Environment light:
+If you only want to use an environment light in a scene, and don't have a background element (or have it switched off), either a single color, or a gradient, or an image; this is what you get:

 Adding an HDR image through Image World or Textured Environment will get you something quite beautiful:

-The Volumetric Distance setting, new to 2019, is the distance the volumetric effect reaches from the ray.
+The Volumetric Distance setting, added in LightWave 2019, is the distance the volumetric effect reaches from the ray.

 Are you not seeing what you expect when rendering?